 6. Use of functions of further providers

 6.1.
-Conversion reading and website customer audiences with the Facebook pixel
+Conversion measuring and website customer audiences using the Facebook pixel

-We are use the Facebook pixel or visitor promotion pixel of Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (hereinafter: Facebook) on our websites.
+We use the Facebook pixel or visitor promotion pixel of Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (hereinafter: Facebook) on our websites.
 By calling-up this pixel via your browser, Facebook can subsequently see if a Facebook advertisement was successful.
-This is, for example, the case when a purchase has been made on a website.
+For example, this is the case when a purchase has been made on a website.
 For this purpose, we receive exclusively statistical and anonymised data from Facebook, without reference to a specific person.
 This enables us to record the effectiveness of Facebook advertisements for statistical and market research purposes and to improve our services.

 We also use the Facebook pixel for the “Website Custom Audiences” function.
-We would like to point out that, as provider of the websites, we do not have any knowledge of the contents of the transmitted data, nor their utilisation by Facebook.
+We would like to point out that, as provider of the websites, we do not have any knowledge of the content of the transmitted data or its utilisation by Facebook.
 We can merely choose which segment of Facebook users (such as age, interests) should be shown our advertisement.
-For this purpose, we use one of two procedures of custom audiences, where no data sets, in particular no e-mail addresses of our users - whether encrypted nor unencrypted - can be transmitted to Facebook.
+For this purpose, we use one of two Custom Audiences procedures in which no data records, in particular no e-mail addresses of our users – encrypted or unencrypted – are transmitted to Facebook.

 Via the pixel graphics, Facebook receives, inter alia, the information from your browser that our page has been retrieved by your terminal.
 If your browser permits cookies and you are not participating in the opt-out procedure, Facebook creates a cookie to enable it to recognise you .
 If you are logged into Facebook or log in later, the data can be assigned to your Facebook account, whereby personal data is processed.

-In particular, if you are registered with Facebook, for further information refer to their data protection information https://www.facebook.com/about/privacy/.
+In particular, if you are registered with Facebook, we refer you to their data protection information.
 Please click here, if you would like to revoke your consent to the Facebook pixel.

-Facebook pixel is stored on the basis of Art.
-6, Para.
-1 f GDPR.
+Facebook pixel is stored on the basis of art.
+6(1)(f) GDPR.
 The website operator has a legitimate interest in inserting offers tailored to the user, against the background of user-relevant advertising.

-We are using Eloqua to personalise the communications with you.
-When you are visiting our websites for the first time, a cookie of the third-party provider Oracle (eloqua.com) is stored in your browser.
+We use Eloqua to personalise communications with you.
+When you visit our websites for the first time, a cookie of the third-party provider Oracle (eloqua.com) is stored on your browser.
 This cookie is used to record the pages you have visited during the session.
 Even if this cookie is set on other websites, the information on the visit to our websites is only visible to us and is neither shared with Oracle nor with other users of the Eloqua system.
 Likewise, we are not able to record or see information on your visits to other websites via this cookie.

 6.3 Embedded YouTube videos

 We have integrated videos in our website, which are stored at YouTube and which can be played directly from our websites.
-YouTube is a multimedia service of YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (“YouTube”), a Group company of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA („Google“).
-When personal data is transmitted to the USA, Google and the Group company YouTube has subjected itself to the EU-US Privacy Shield.
-The legal basis is Art.
-6, Para.
-1, Sentence 1 f GDPR, based on our legitimate interest in the integration of video and image contents.
+YouTube is a multimedia service of YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (“YouTube”), a Group company of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
+The legal basis is art.
+6(1)(1)(f) GDPR, based on our legitimate interest in the integration of video and image contents.